AbsoluteStratos/VRC_Graffiti/docs/INSTALL.md

 ## Step 4 Update Avatar Properties
-The following steps are for users that already have their avatar set up and need to simply append their FX, Parameters and expressions menu.
+The following steps are for users that already have their avatar set up and need to simply append their FX layer, parameters and expressions menu.
 For the first two, I will be using the [VRLabs avatar manager](https://github.com/VRLabs/Avatars-3.0-Manager) which comes with the Avatar 3.0 setup using the [Creator Companion](https://vcc.docs.vrchat.com/).
 If you are not using the creator companion, you probably should be.
-You can open this from the top menu.
+You can open the avatar manager from the top menu.

 <table style="width:100%">
 <tr>